| | | | | |

 Molasses cookies are basically soft, chewy cookies that have been sweetened with molasses, which is obviously the main ingredient in these cookies.

-They are often also flavored with warm spices such as ginger, cloves, nutmeg, or cinnamon, and are often prepared during the holiday season.
-These delicious cookies are perfect for cookie exchanges, are great homemade gifts during Christmas and the holidays, and come together so easily and quickly you’ll have a batch in almost no time at all!
+These delicious cookies are perfect for your holiday cookie exchange, and make great homemade gifts during Christmas and the holidays.
+They come together so easily and quickly you’ll have a batch in almost no time at all!

 A Gluten-Free and Dairy-Free Version